 On the Processing options page select a coordinate system to use.
-It is recommended to select the same coordinate system that you will be using for data export.
+It is recommended to select the same coordinate system that you will be used for data export.
 If you are planning to export data in WGS84 or UTM coordinate systems, select WGS84(G1762).

-At this stage, a summary of the expected accuracy will be displayed without using any user provided base station data.
+At this stage, a summary of the expected accuracy will be displayed without using any user-provided base station data.
 You can proceed to the next step without importing base station data.
 As mentioned earlier, it is also possible to import use base station data for post-processing to achieve better than 3cm accuracy with up to 50km baseline distance.

 The estimated processing cost is per processing job.
 Discounted bulk processing credits can be pre-purchased on request.